Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-where $\tau$ is the relaxation time, $\alpha= \lambda/\rho/c$ and $l^2 = \lambda(\kappa_1+\kappa_2)$ being a dissipation parameter.} When $l^2/\tau=\alpha$, the solution of the Fourier equation is recovered, this is called Fourier resonance condition~\cite{VanKovFul15}, and no deviation takes place.
-However, when the ratio of $l^2/\tau$ differs from the thermal diffusivity $\alpha$, then it proposes the appearance of parallel conduction channels inside the material.
-Furthermore, these reflects also the existence of different time and spatial scales of the constituents.
-That model is successfully applied for rocks, foams, and biological material, too.
-Finally, we note that the GK equation is the part of the ballistic model, derived in the framework of internal variables in non-equilibrium thermodynamics.
+where $\tau$ is the relaxation time, $\alpha= \lambda/(\rho c)$ and $l^2$ being a dissipation parameter.} When $l^2/\tau=\alpha$, the solution of the Fourier equation is recovered, this is called Fourier resonance condition \cite{VanKovFul15}, and no deviation takes place.
+However, when the ratio of $l^2/\tau$ differs from the thermal diffusivity $\alpha$, then the two conduction channels (and their characteristic time scale) differs from each other, the Fourier resonance ceases, and the deviation becomes observable.
+Furthermore, this also reflects the existence of different time and spatial scales of the constituents.
+That model is successfully applied for rocks, foams, and biological materials, too.

-Analogously, moisture diffusion problems are similar, both on mathematical and physical levels~\cite{Brinkman49, DurBra87}.
-For example, Wong et al.~\cite{WongEtal99} managed to experimentally observe a surprisingly similar deviation than in the case of over-diffusive heat conduction.
-This is repeated for several compounds, and they also concluded that parallel diffusion processes are the source for such phenomenon, occurring in heterogeneous materials~\cite{KeeEtal05}.
-For a wider review of experiments, we refer to~\cite{JozsKov20b, Mail2019}.
+Analogously, moisture diffusion problems are similar, both on mathematical and physical levels \cite{Brinkman49, DurBra87}.
+For example, Wong et al. \cite{WongEtal99} managed to experimentally observe a surprisingly similar deviation than in the case of over-diffusive heat conduction.
+This is repeated for several compounds, and they also concluded that parallel diffusion processes are the source for such a phenomenon, occurring in heterogeneous materials \cite{KeeEtal05}.
+For a more comprehensive review of experiments, we refer to \cite{JozsKov20b, Mail2019}.